SilverHalf/mount-balrior/decima/mechanics.md

 # Decima Mechanical Reference
 {: .no_toc}

-This page contains detailed information on all attacks, phases, mechanics and effects in the Godsquall Decima encounter.
+This page contains detailed information on mechanics in the Godsquall Decima encounter.
+It is structured into three sections:

-Decima is an articulated fight with many phases and interactions, and several mechanics lead naturally into each other, so knowing the nature of these interactions is fundamental towards learning the encounter.
+1. **Mechanics** - a description of every attack and mechanic in the encounter.
+2. **Phases** - a description of the structure of the fight, with transitions and differences between phases.
+3. **Effects** - a list of all effects unique to the encounter, for reference purposes.

 ### Table of Contents
 {: .no_toc}